-The proposed end-to-end cash flow underwriting workflow enables financial institutions to integrate bank statement transaction data analysis into their credit decision-making process.
-Its primary objective is to enhance traditional credit underwriting by leveraging bank statement-derived features.
-As illustrated in Figure \ref{fig:workflow}, the workflow consists of three main layers:\\ \textbf{(i) Web Layer (Customer Onboarding)}: This layer acts as the entry point for all loan application-related data including bank statements.
-A web-based platform is built to allow MSME owners to submit loan applications and for bank officers to review them.\\ \textbf{(ii) Application Layer (Bank Statement Analyser)}: This layer processes uploaded bank statements from the web interface.
-Multiple specialized engines automate the extraction and conversion of unstructured transactions into structured data, analyses cash flow-based indicators and bank statement related features, and applies rule-based checks to detect potential fraud and data abnormalities.\\ \textbf{(iii) Data \& Scoring Layer (Cash Flow Underwriting)}: This layer stores the analysed data and engineered features in a secure database to ensure traceability, regulatory compliance, and auditability.
+\textbf{Data \& Scoring Layer (Cash Flow Underwriting).} This layer stores the analyzed data and engineered features in a secure database to ensure traceability, regulatory compliance, and auditability.
 The stored data are then preprocessed, and feature selection methods are applied to retain the most informative variables.
 Using the selected features, a predictive model is trained to estimate the probability of default and classify credit risk.

-The proposed workflow offers several advantages for financial institutions.
-It shortens turnaround time by automating manual tasks, thereby improving operational efficiency.
-It also expands credit access for thin-file MSMEs by leveraging transactional data instead of relying primarily on historical credit bureau records, allowing MSMEs with limited or no bureau data to obtain financing.